nbeversl/urtext_docs/README.md

 ##### Example Child Node Using a Node Pointer

-The example Pointer above becomes a child of this node, visible in the [Table of Contents](#table-of-contents) or using the other tree views described in [ MISSING LINK : 00h ] .
+The example Pointer above becomes a child of this node, visible in the [Table of Contents](#table-of-contents) or using the other tree views described in [Trees](#trees).

-The advantages to Node Pointers are many, including:
+The advantages to Node Pointers include:
 - The tree represents a hierachy of actual content, rather than the files containing the content.
 - The tree permits nesting both within and beyond file level.
 - The tree can be displayed from any arbitrary starting point, whether or not its branches are within or beyond a particular file.
 #### Duplicate Pointers

-Node Pointers may point more than once to the same node, so that content can be reused or referenced across multiple trees within the same project:
+Node Pointers may point more than once to the same node, so that content can be reused or referenced across multiple trees within the same project.
 Here is the same example child node from above:
+Note that it appears twice in the Table of Contents, once as a child of this node and once as a child of this node's parent node ( [Pointers](#pointers)).
 #### Recursive Node Pointers

-If the tree of a Node Pointer includes to one of its own ancestors, the recursion will not be drawn again if it is already contained in the tree.
-Instead, the point of recursion will incidate "RECURSION", with a link to the Node ID of the node causing the recursion.

-For example, this Node Pointer points back to the root node of the table of contents:
+If the tree of a Node Pointer includes one of its own ancestors, the tree will stop at the recursion point incidating "RECURSION" and a link to the node causing the recursion.
+For example, this Node Pointer points  to the root node of the table of contents:
 ##### Urtext  Version: 0.5-alpha  Usage Guide and ReferencesUrtext | Version: 0.5-alpha | Usage Guide and References
 License: GNU General Public License 3.0